rakeon/hello-world/README.md

 Hi Human,
-I would like to learn the stack 'Mean' with NodeJS, and I'm just new with this tecnology
+I would like to learn the stack 'Mean' with NodeJS, and developer with this technology